Archive for June, 2009

 On Friday night, Ames on the Half Shell finally was not rained out and that was a good thing.

 The band was Otter and they put on a great show.
-I’ve posted a few pictures from the show in the Snapshots Gallery.
+I’ve posted a few pictures from the show in the ALBUM DELETED.

 Or you can click on the photo or the link below to check out photos from the night.